ChibuikeOnuba/Sentiment-Analysis-Project/README.md

 ### Data Scientist
 - **Name:** Onuba Winner
 - **Tasks:**
-  - Developed sentiment analysis models to assess public sentiment towards Moniepoint.
+  - Developed sentiment analysis models to assess public sentiment towards Piggvest.
   - Trained and evaluated machine learning models using the cleaned tweet data.
   - Fine-tuned the models to improve accuracy and performance.
   - Integrated the sentiment analysis models into the ETL pipeline for automated scoring of new tweets.